 Joint replacement involves removing the arthritic or damaged portions of a joint and replacing either part of, or the entire, joint or the surface of the joint, with an artificial one, called a prosthesis.
 The materials used for joint replacement are typically made from metal, polyethylene (plastic), or ceramic.
 The goals of joint replacement are to restore function and relieve the pain caused by the inflamed, worn, or damaged bone and cartilage.

-Portions excerpted from the American Academy of Orthopaedic Surgeons, for more information, visit their website.
+Portions excerpted from the American Academy of Orthopaedic Surgeons.